SarahCreager/reading-note/code301/class13.md

 ### Why do diverse companies perform better?

-They perform better in creativity and innovation because they brings unique perspectives and problem solving skills.
+They perform better in creativity and innovation because they bring unique perspectives and problem-solving skills.

 ### Give an example of how a diverse company can serve a diverse user base or vise-versa.